 Hello there, are you planning a trip to our beautiful Harbour City with your family?

-Looking for some help on places to stay in Sydney before you make your decision and book accommodation?
+Looking for some help on the best areas to stay in Sydney before you make your decision and book accommodation?

 There are many options in the heart of the Sydney central business district from five star hotels to family-friendly apartment hotels and the Sydney YHA hostel.
 There are many kid-friendly hotels in Sydney city centre.
 This is the business heart of Sydney so it’s busy but day and quieter at night.